olegasivakov/ep-2/README.md

 - and bring together communities of crypto- and institutional developers by offering a set of development and integration tools.

 ### Competition

+There are not too many blockchains already compliant to international financial standards: Quant (QNT), Ripple (XRP), Stellar (XLM), Hedera (HBAR), IOTA (MIOTA), XDC Network (XDC), Algorand (ALGO).
+XRP is only part of Top-10 of cryptocurrencies by Coinmarketcap (QNT, the next, is 42nd); and XRP is only moving to regulatory compliance in some countries.

+Being the Top-1 of business blockchains, Ethereum will be the first of Top-10 blockchains compatible with international standards and regulations.

 ## Technical overview